dasld/py2048base/README.rst

   methods, you can make the game look any way you want, without touching the basic game logic;
 * Automatic mode: you can replace human input with a function that picks a random direction!
-More useful for testing than actual gameplay...
+More useful for testing than actual gameplay, though.

 **********
 How to use
 **********

-Subclass the class `py2048.basefrontend.Base2048Frontend` and override the following methods:
+Subclass `py2048.basefrontend.Base2048Frontend` and override the following
+methods:

 * `choose_direction`
 * `player_quit`